 Look at treatment coverage to see if there is a limit on the number of days or visits covered, as well as whether you need to obtain pre-authorization before obtaining care.

-Check out the campus offerings.
+Check out campus treatment options.
 Mental and behavioral care services might be available at no cost on your campus, particularly if you are part of the school health insurance plan.

 Ask for the discount.
-Even if you are seeking services from a professional not in your network or who doesn’t take your insurance, ask whether he or she will offer a student discount.
+Even if you are seeking services from a professional who doesn’t take your insurance, ask whether he or she will offer a student discount.
 Many providers do.

 Erin Hemlin, the National Training Director for Young Invincibles, talks to MoneyGeek about her work with underserved students.